speedbuild98/Expense-TRacker/README.md

 To run this application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/expense-tracker-app.git`
+1. Clone the repository: `git clone https://github.com/speedbuild98/Expense-TRacker.git`
-2. Navigate to the project directory: `cd expense-tracker-app`
+2. Navigate to the project directory: `cd Expense-TRacker`
 3. Install the dependencies: `npm install`
 4. Set up Firebase: Create a Firebase project and update the Firebase configuration in the app.
 5. Start the development server: `npm run dev`